theislab/single-cell-best-practices/jupyter-book/preamble.md

 ## Peer-review

-Although most of our chapters have been reviewed by the editors of this book and external experts, this book has not been officially peer-reviewed.
-However, we strongly encourage readers to review our chapters and to provide constructive feedback.
+Although most of our chapters have been reviewed by multiple authors and the editors of this book and external experts, this book has not been officially peer-reviewed.
+We therefore strongly encourage readers to review our chapters and to kindly provide constructive feedback.
 We are more than happy to adapt, improve or overhaul the content if necessary.

 ## Citation